 Julio Lucchesi Moraes is an Economist and has a PhD in Economic History from the University of São Paulo (USP), Brazil, and was a visiting scholar in Universities in Germany, France and the UK.
 He has combined experiences both inside and outside the academic universe in the areas of Cultural, Creative and ICT Economics.

-GERG Research Assistant
+Past GERG Research Assistant

 Julia Greening is a student in the Global Political Economy Program at the University of Manitoba.